Wissot: No rocking chair for these old folks

 I should note that not all 15 of us were running up the hill.
 Some of us definitely were and I’ll get to them in a bit.
 But the majority of us, including yours truly, chose other means of locomotion.
 Many ran the flatter portions of the course, of which there were precious few, and walked or hiked the hills.
 Others felt they had a better chance of getting to the top by dispensing with running altogether, and simply walked the entire distance.

 Me?
-I opted for fast walking, though in my case using the word fast is debatable, and then when the climbs got steeper and steeper, switched to lumbering my way up.
+I opted for fast walking, though in my case using the word “fast” is debatable, and then when the climbs got steeper and steeper, switched to lumbering my way up.
 I was fortunate to be feeling good because when I’m not, lumbering can quickly turn into stumbling, or worse, bumbling aimlessly around like a man lost in the desert searching for a water hole.
 A very disturbing sight indeed.

 I don’t know either of these gentlemen.
 But I sure do admire their running talent and training ethic.